EozAddoc/EozAddoc/README.md

 🌎 A Little More About Me

-Apart from coding I enjoy sci-fi and creating art through sketches and waterpainting.
+Apart from coding I enjoy sci-fi, polars and horror movies.

-📬 Get In Touch

-Feel free to reach out to me through any of the following channels:

-🔗 Links

-I'm always open to new opportunities, collaborations, or just a friendly chat.
-Let's connect!

 Other Common Github Profile Sections